ProjectLadon/MOOS-pBBBLue/README.md

 * AIN6 -- Battery voltage (through a voltage divider)
 * AIN7 -- 3.3V rail (through a voltage divider)

 The battery and DC jack voltages are available as processed voltages that take into account the voltage dividers.
 They can be used directly, as for vehicle health monitoring.
+If you only want to include them, include a blank ADC object.

 ```
 "ADC" : {
 	"type": "object",
 	"properties": {
-		"batteryVoltage": {"type": "string", "$comment": "Current control battery voltage"},
-		"jackVoltage":  {"type": "string", "$comment": "Current power input jack voltage"},
 		"rawChannels": {
 			"type": "array",
 			"items": {"oneOf": [null, {"type": "string"}]},